ems-project/EMSCoreBundle/doc/twig/datatable.md

 }) }}
 ```

 You can use the `%query%` pattern to inject the query string in your query.
 In this example we are using a [`search_as_you_type`](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/search-as-you-type.html) search field.
 This kind of field type are particularly suitable for this kind of search.
-You can defined such field with this config:
+You can define such field type with this mapping's config:

 ```json
 {